Agents of Atlas: Fictional team biography

 The group was formed in Spring 1958 by Federal Bureau of Investigation agent Jimmy Woo to rescue President Dwight D. Eisenhower from the villainous Yellow Claw.
 Woo first recruits Venus and Marvel Boy.
 He then tries to recruit Namora, who declines but tells Woo where to find a broken but potentially useful robot named M-11.
 While Marvel Boy fixes M-11, Woo asks Jann of the Jungle to take Marvel Boy to extend an invitation to the Gorilla-Man, who accepts Woo's offer.
 The group quickly rescues President Eisenhower and remains together for six months until the federal government, deciding the public is not ready for such a group, disbands it and classifies information about it.
 Years later, Woo, by now a high-ranking agent of S.H.I.E.L.D., attempts a secret raid of a group identified as the Atlas Foundation.
 Going AWOL and taking several other willing agents with him, Woo invades an Atlas location, resulting in all of the recruits being killed.
 Woo himself is critically burned and loses his higher brain functions.
 The Gorilla-Man, by now also a S.H.I.E.L.D. agent, gives the organization a record of the 1950s team, of which S.H.I.E.L.D. had no knowledge, and rescues Woo with the aid of M-11 and Marvel Boy, who can only restore Woo to his 1958 self.
 Namora, whom the group believed dead, is located by the Agents and joins the group.
 The team learns M-11 is a double agent for the Yellow Claw, and that Venus is one of the legendary Sirens given flesh, not the Venus/Aphrodite of mythological legend.

 Using M-11 as a beacon, the heroes find the Yellow Claw, who reveals his true identity, Plan Chu, an almost immortal Mongol khan who claims he orchestrated each of his battles with Woo only to establish Woo's worthiness to marry Suwan and succeed him as khan.
 Chu created Atlas to put Woo again in the spotlight.
 Woo accepts his destiny, takes over Atlas hoping to turn it into a force for good, and the Yellow Claw, having found his heir, appears to commit suicide.
 The team resurfaces in New York City, where together with Spider-Man, they defeat Temple of Atlas splinter cells still loyal to the Yellow Claw.

 They later work as a resistance cell against the invasion of Earth by the shapeshifting aliens the Skrulls.
 Following the Skrulls' defeat and the rise of Norman Osborn to power, the Agents of Atlas decide to oppose Osborn's agenda by taking on the role of "supervillains."
 They attack Fort Knox and steal the gold reserve, which Osborn had planned on using to finance a secret weapons system.
+Quasimodo researched the Agents of Atlas and suggested to Osborn to hold a temporary truce with Jimmy Woo.